vhxs/vhxs.github.io/content/blog/2025-05-26-visualizing-the-algebraic-numbers/index.md

   {{< figure src="https://i0.wp.com/im.icerm.brown.edu/wp-content/uploads/2019/12/image4-3.png?w=1727&ssl=1" width="70%" caption="A visualizations of the algebraic numbers on ICERM's blog" >}}
 </div>

 I myself have known about Brooks' visualization since learning about the algebraic numbers in 2011, and in summer of 2022 when I had ample free time but less focused of a career direction, I decided to recreate the visualization in [Go](https://go.dev/) as reason to learn a new language.
 In the process, I also learned the minimum amount of [OpenGL](https://www.opengl.org/) I needed to know to (mostly) successfully rewrite it.
-Looking back, the code isn't very well structued, but it works.
+Looking back, the code isn't very well structured, but it works.
 I left the Go code I wrote intact on a separate branch of my Python project [here](https://github.com/vhxs/algebraics-viz/tree/original-go-implementation); as of this writing, this branch is also self-contained enough to just clone and run.

 ## Generating and Visualizing Algebraic Numbers